data-edu/data-science-in-education/_book/08-wt-gradebook.md

 The data frame looks cleaner now but there still are some things we can remove.
 For example, there are rows without any names in them.
 Also, there are entire columns that are unused and contain no data (such as gender).
 These are called missing values and are denoted by *NA*.
 Since our simulated classroom only has 25 learners and doesn't use all the columns for demographic information, we can safely remove these to tidy our dataset up even more.

-We can remove the extra columns rows that have no data using the janitor package.
+We can remove the extra columns rows that have no data using the {janitor} package.
 The handy `remove_empty()` removes columns, rows, or both that have no information in them.

 ```r